21st Golden Raspberry Awards

 The 21st Golden Raspberry Awards were held on March 24, 2001, at the Radisson-Huntley Hotel in Santa Monica, California, USA, to recognize the worst the movie industry had to offer in 2000.

-Science fiction bomb Battlefield Earth swept the awards, claiming victory in all seven categories in which it was nominated (from a total of eight nominations, with its double nomination in the Supporting Actor category).
+Science fiction film Battlefield Earth swept the awards, claiming victory in all seven categories in which it was nominated (from a total of eight nominations, with its double nomination in the Supporting Actor category).
 J.D.
 Shapiro later accepted his Worst Screenplay award in a radio program.
-The record is then beaten by Jack and Jill (with the total of 12 nominations and 10 wins).
+The record was then beaten by Jack and Jill (with the total of 12 nominations and 10 wins).

+Following the 21st Golden Raspberry Awards on March 24, 2001, the film production and distribution company, Franchise Pictures, filed for Chapter 11 bankruptcy on August 18, 2004.